I. BASIC INFORMATION

 International Expert Jury for Feature Films:

-Golden Slipper - for the Best Feature Film for Children (the prize belongs to the director and producer of the award-winning film)
+Golden Slipper - for Best Feature Film for Children

-Golden Slipper - for the Best Feature Film for Youth (the prize belongs to the director and producer of the award-winning film)
+Golden Slipper - for Best Feature Film for Youth

-The City of Zlín Award - for the Best Children Performance in a Feature Film for Children
+Jury Prize for Best Children Performance in a Feature Film for Children

-The Miloš Macourek Award - for the Best Youth Performance in a Feature Film for Youth
+Jury Prize for Best Youth Performance in a Feature Film for Youth

-Joint International Jury of Children and Adults for Animated Films:
+Joint International Jury of Children and Adults for Short Animation for Children:

 International Children’s Jury for Feature Films for Children:

-Main Prize of the Children’s Jury - for the Best Feature Film for Children (the prize belongs to the director and producer of the award-winning film)
+Main Prize of the Children’s Jury - for Best Feature Film for Children

 International Youth Jury for Feature Films for Youth:

-Main Prize of the Youth Jury - for the Best Feature film for Youth (the prize belongs to the director and producer of the award-winning film)
+Main Prize of the Youth Jury - for Best Feature film for Youth

 International Expert Jury for European First Films:

-The Europe Award - for the Best European First Film (the prize belongs to the director and producer of the award-winning film)
+Europe Award - for Best European First Film

 International Expert Jury for Student Films Zlín Dog:

-Main Prize for the TOP Film of Zlín Dog with prize money of EUR 1000 (the financial award belongs to the director)
+Main Prize for TOP Film of Zlín Dog with prize money of EUR 1000

 Special Jury Awards